themustafaomar/vue-compose/README.md

 </script>
 ```

-Let's define our dialog, and get the active state from `useComposeContext` composable.
+Let's define our dialog, and get the active state from `defineCompose` composable.

 @/components/users/ManageDialog.vue